0rasa/0rasa/README.md

 - 👋 Hi, I’m @0rasa.
 I'm one of ZTM students.
+I'm currently working as a IT support.
+I have been coding for more than 8 years, but stopped due to misfortune and now I'm coming back in coding.
 - 👀 I’m interested in softwar engineering, gaming, anime.
 - 🌱 I’m currently learning many things:
    - Machine Learning & AI